Boathouse Row: History and importance

 In 1979, lights designed by architectural lighting designer Ray Grenald were installed to outline each of the boathouses, giving them a nightly Christmas-like gingerbread house appearance and reflecting in the Schuylkill River.
 He proposed the lights after hearing talk of destroying the decaying Victorian boathouses.
 Lights on the buildings at night would serve to make them more noticed and appreciated.
 In 2005, after two refurbishings, the houses were outfitted with computerized LEDs that can light up in various colors, depending on the event or season.

 Boathouse Row is a National Historic Landmark and was listed on the National Register of Historic Places in 1987.

-Local universities including Drexel, Penn, Philadelphia University and La Salle row out of houses on Boathouse Row.
+Local universities including Drexel, Penn, Thomas Jefferson University and La Salle row out of houses on Boathouse Row.
 Temple and Saint Joseph's row out of other boathouses along the Schuylkill that are not part of the Row.

 Early 19th-century beginnings

 The history of Boathouse Row begins with the construction of the Fairmount Dam and the adjacent water works.
 The Dam was built in 1821 to keep brackish tidal waters from entering the city's water supply through the Fairmount Water Works, which had been completed in 1815.
 The Lehigh Coal & Navigation Company would become heavily involved in the improvements.
 The dam initially submerged the rapids, and later developments transformed the stretch of the Schuylkill between the dam and East Falls from a tidal river into a slack water river resembling a very long freshwater lake.
 The placid man-made surface was ideal for ice skating in winter and rowing in summer.

 In 1835, the first regatta took place between the Blue Devils and the Imps Barge clubs.
 The excitement from the race sparked the formation of several barge clubs, many of them short-lived.